djboulia/golfpicks/README.md

 - There is a client side, Angular (https://angularjs.org) based app located under the `/client` directory.
 - The server side is implemented in NestJS and resides in the `/server` directory.
-- You can browse the server side API at the URL http://localhost:3000/api
+- You can browse the server side API via Swagger at the URL http://localhost:3000/api
 - For the most part, the server side API provides access to the game data, which is stored in an Amazon DynamoDB database.
-The one exception is scoring data, which comes from the tourdata API (https://tourdata.boulia-nc.net/explorer)
+The one exception is PGA tournamnet scoring data, which comes from the tourdata API (https://tourdata.boulia-nc.net/explorer)

 ## Change History:
 December 23, 2025:
 - Major overhaul to upgrade to Angular 20 and Tailwind styling based on TailAdmin template
-- Moved backend to NestJS 11
+- Migrated backend to NestJS 11
+- Migrated to AWS SDK v3

 November 17, 2022:
 - Major overhaul to upgrade to Angular 14